Brain Tumor and Brain Cancer Child

 Symptoms

 Symptoms depend on the tumor's size and where it is.
-A growing tumor will often have fluid buildup around it.
-Fluid puts pressure on the brain.
-Pressure may cause:
+A growing tumor will often have swelling build up around it.
+This can put pressure on the brain.

 Diagnosis

-The doctor will ask about your child’s symptoms and health history.
-Your answers and a physical exam may point to a brain tumor.
-They may also have:
+The doctor will ask about symptoms and health history.
+The caregiver's answers and a physical exam may point to a brain tumor.
+The child may also have:

 There are many types of tumors.
-Test results and a biopsy will help find the type.
+A biopsy will help find the type.
 Knowing this helps guide treatment.

 Treatments